-The first time I grilled these stuffed mushrooms, it was 10 degrees Fahrenheit outside, with a wind chill of -15 degrees...and snowing!
+The first time I grilled these stuffed mushrooms, it was 10 degrees Fahrenheit outside, with a wind chill of minus 15 degrees...and snowing!
 Great weather for firing up the gas grill.
 Perfect!

-Stuffed mushrooms are a great little appetizer to snack on before the meal begins.
-Grill up a couple batches of these and you'll never be lonely while tending the outdoor cooker.
+These mushrooms are a great little appetizer to snack on before the meal begins.
+Grill up a couple batches and you'll never be lonely while tending the outdoor cooker.
 The filling includes corn meal muffin mix, which holds everything together and adds a nice sweetness to the final flavor.

 Two pounds mushrooms, stems and gills removed